COVID-19: Moscow Olympic gold medallist and former hockey coach MK Kaushik dead | Sports-Games

 ''He was shifted to ventilator this morning but passed away just now,'' his son Ehsan told PTI.

 Kaushik had coached both the senior men and women's teams.
-Under his coaching, the India men's team won a gold medal at the 1998 Asian Games in Bangkok.
-Also, the Indian women team had won a bronze medal at the Doha Asian Games in 2006 under his coaching.
+Under his coaching, India men's team won a gold medal at the 1998 Asian Games in Bangkok.
+Also, Indian women team had won bronze medal at the Doha Asian Games in 2006 under his coaching.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)